KC-qut/Sports_Tournament_Scheduler/README.md

   `TournamentParticipants.jsx`, `TournamentList.jsx` all guard with `|| []`
   as defense in depth, even though the backend should never send `undefined` now.
-- **New: `backend/scripts/fixParticipants.js`** — a one-time repair script
-  (run via `npm run fix:participants` from `backend/`) that talks to the raw MongoDB collection directly (bypassing Mongoose casting) so it can see the true stored shape of every tournament document, and rewrites `participants` into the flat-ID shape this schema expects — keeping only users whose legacy status was `Accepted`. **Run this once against your real database**;
-  until you do, any tournament with corrupted data will refuse joins/ withdrawals/match-scheduling with a 409 rather than crash.
 - **Delete Tournament confirmation**: deleting a tournament (Organizer/Admin) no longer fires immediately on click — it now opens a confirmation modal (`ConfirmDeleteModal.jsx`) naming the tournament, since deletion also